As assessment evidence is no longer required for a student to have a reader in examinations, how can the Exact reading assessments be used?

 Can the Exact reading comprehension accuracy and reading comprehension speed be used as evidence for a reader and extra time?

 Exact reading comprehension accuracy and word recognition can be used to screen for reading difficulties which may require support in examinations.
 However, assessment evidence in Part 2 of Form 8 is not required for a student to have the support of a reader in examinations.

 The Exact reading comprehension speed is one of a very few tests which assess the time it takes a learner to read and actually understand a passage, as opposed to simply reading it the first time.
-The Joint Council for Qualifications ‘Access Arrangements and Readable Adjustments’ document (AARA) explains the difference between the two [2019-20, Section 7.5.10].
+The Joint Council for Qualifications ‘Access Arrangements and Readable Adjustments’ document (AARA) explains the difference between the two [2022-23, Section 7.5.10].
 Slow reading speed is where a learner takes longer than expected to decode the words the first time they read – either aloud or silently.
-Slow reading comprehension speed is where a learner needs to re-read text many times in order to absorb its meaning.
+Slow reading comprehension speed is where a learner needs to re-read text several times in order to absorb its meaning.
 The latter is clearly a disadvantage in a timed assessment, and the Exact is a very useful tool that assessors can use to confirm the need for extra time where a candidate scores less than 85 on the reading comprehension speed subtest.